In the last

 Another important thing to note is the safety features of the new Accord.
 For 2018, Honda has made its Honda Sensing suite of safety features standard on all trim levels.
 This includes traffic sign recognition, driver support information, collision mitigation braking system, road departure mitigation, adaptive cruise control, and lane keep assist.
 Additionally, all trims get a multi-angle rearview camera with dynamic guidelines, driver attention monitor, straight driving assist, and automatic high beams.

-We found it odd that Honda chose to exclude blind spot monitoring and front and rear parking sensors the list of standard equipment when.
-Those features are only available on the EX trim level and above.
+We found it odd that Honda chose to exclude blind spot monitoring and front and rear parking sensors from the list of standard equipment when those features are only available on the EX trim level and above.
 Honda was quick to point out that the Accord has more standard safety features than most of the competition.
 For example, the Camry does not have standard low-speed following capability, road departure mitigation, traffic sign recognition, and driver attention monitoring.
 Despite this, we still feel that blind spot monitoring and parking sensors should have been included on all trim levels of the Accord.

 It Stays True to Accord Driving Dynamics